Vietnam.vn - Nền tảng quảng bá Việt Nam

 The family took the child to a private clinic, where he was diagnosed with dermatitis, given medication and bathed in green tea for 2 days, but the condition did not improve.

 The disease continued to worsen, the blisters burst, and yellow fluid mixed with blood flowed out.
-In the following days, the child had a high fever of 38°C and was restless and crying, so the family took the child to a medical facility for examination.
-The results of the examination and tests here showed that the child had congenital syphilis with severe anemia.
+The following days, the child had a high fever of 38°C, was fussy, and the family took the child to a medical facility for examination.
+The results of the examination and tests here showed that the child had congenital syphilis and severe anemia.

 The rash on a 2-month-old baby is caused by congenital syphilis.
 (Photo: BVCC)